ovs-testcontroller(8) Open vSwitch Manual ovs-testcontroller(8)

 Specifies a PEM file containing the private key used as

-ovs-testcontroller's identity for outgoing SSL connections.
+ovs-testcontroller's identity for outgoing SSL/TLS connections.

 -c cert.pem